omarkmu/pz-omichat/docs/sandbox-options/filters-predicates.md

 **Default:** `$trim($input)`

 Filters messages before they're sent on a chat stream.
-If this returns the empty string, the command won't be passed to the chat stream.
+If this returns the empty string, the command won't be sent to the chat stream.

 **Tokens:**
 - [`$callout`](../format-strings/tokens.md#callout)